ukff/kyma-environment-broker/docs/user/04-20-custom-administrators.md

-# Set a custom list of SAP BTP, Kyma runtime administrators
+# Set a Custom List of SAP BTP, Kyma Runtime Administrators

 Kyma Environment Broker allows you to set a custom list of runtime administrators during SAP BTP, Kyma runtime provisioning and update operations.
 To do so, specify the additional **administrators** parameter in the provisioning or update request.